Wooly-AI/docs/docs/Quick Start/Running Your First Project.md

 ```

 ***You can also create and run your custom Pytorch projects inside the CPU container.
 No special configuration is needed***

+### Caching

+We have both global and private caching on the Wooly AI Acceleration Service, enabling you to run models faster and more efficiently.

+- Global caching is available for all users and populated by our team based on the popularity of the models.
+You can see the list of globally cached models by running `wooly cache global list` inside the container.
+- Private caching is available for your account.
+This is limited to 40GB in size and can be managed by running `wooly cache private usage` and `wooly cache private invalidate` inside the container.

 ### Final Notes